openstack-archive/senlin/doc/source/user/events.rst

       --marker 2959122e-11c7-4e82-b12f-f49dc5dac270

-At most 20 action records will be returned in this example and its UUID comes after the the one specified from the command line.
+At most 20 action records will be returned in this example and its UUID comes after the one specified from the command line.

 Showing Details of an Event